Chapter 8:

 He raised an eyebrow.
 "That's a heavy topic.
 Not what I was expecting.
 Why do you ask?"

-There was a brief pause before he answered.
-Something in his eyes seemed to darken, but the change was gone as soon as it appeared.
+Something in his eyes darkened, but the change was gone as soon as it appeared.

-"Yeah, sure, I've thought about it.
-Everyone does.
+"Yeah, I've thought about it.
+Everyone does, I think.
 We all have mistakes we'd like to undo.
-Things we want to take back.
-But the truth is that the past is set in stone.
-All we can do is learn from it and move forward."
+But the past is set in stone.
+All we can do is learn and move forward."

 His words were firm, yet gentle, as if he'd thought long and hard about this exact topic before.

-"…" In that moment, Zephyr reminded Audra a bit of her father again.
-His calm, reassuring voice had always had the same effect on her when she was growing up.
+Once again, Zephyr reminded Audra a bit of her father.
+His calm, reassuring voice had the same effect on her when she was growing up.
 Like she could trust him to guide her through whatever problems she had.

-"…Perhaps, but only if I was certain it wouldn't cause even greater harm.
+"…Perhaps, but only if I was certain it wouldn't cause greater harm.
 Even then, I'm not sure I would.
-As terrible as it is to admit, the pain and suffering we experience can often lead us to becoming stronger people.
-Sometimes it's necessary to go through hardships to reach a point of growth."
+As terrible as it is to admit, the pain we experience can help us grow—sometimes it's needed."

 "But that's a conversation best reserved for another time.
 For now, I'm content with living my life as I am."